Ariel Guarco (Argentina)

 FRANCE – Isabelle FERRAND

 Ms. Ferrand is the Chief Financial Officer of Credit Mutuel’s central body, where she is in charge of accounting and regulatory policies, consolidated financial statement, prudential reporting to the competent authorities and financial control.
 Credit Mutuel Group is the 34th largest bank in the world, with two main activities: banking and insurance.
 It employs close to 80 000 people.
-She represents the International Co-operative Alliance on the IFRS Advisory Council.
+Since 2017, she represents the International Cooperative Banking Association (ICBA) on the ICA Board.
+She represents the ICA on the IFRS Advisory Council.
 She has a master’s Degree and a Superior Accounting Studies Diploma.

 SPAIN – Manuel MARISCAL

-Mr. Mariscal, born in El Coronil, Seville, began his cooperative activity with the start-up Barranco.
+Mr. Mariscal, born in El Coronil, Seville, began his cooperative activity as president of the start-up Barranco cooperative in 1986 and he is still fulfilling that role.
 He put his substantial experience in the management of cooperative enterprises at the service of FAECTA, the Andalusian Federation of Worker Cooperative, where he was president between 2000 and 2011.
 He was vice-president of COCETA, the Spanish Worker Cooperative Confederation between 2005 and 2017.
-He is vice-president of CECOP– CICOPA Europe, the European Confederation of industrial and service cooperatives.
-He has been president of International organisation of cooperatives in industry and services (CICOPA), the sectoral organisation of the International Cooperative Alliance for industrial and services cooperatives, since 2011.
+He was the president of International organisation of cooperatives in industry and services (CICOPA), the sectoral organisation of the ICA for industrial and services cooperatives (2011 - 2019).

 COLOMBIA – Maria Eugenia Pérez Zea

 Ms. Pérez Zea was born in Medellin, Colombia.
 A lawyer with specialization in administrative Law, Socioeconomic Evaluation of Projects, and postgraduate in Cooperative Law.
 She has been a cooperative leader in Coomeva for 18 years.
 The first woman to reach the highest managerial position at Coomeva as Chairperson of the Board of Directors 2010-2017 and also as Chairperson of the Board of directors at Ascoop 2015–2017.
-She served as President of the Alliance Gender Equality Committee 2011–2018, President of CREG ACI Gender equality Regional Committee 2010-2014 and Vice President of CREG ACI Gender equality Regional Committee 2014-2018.Back to top
+She is the Chair of the ICA Gender Equality Committee since 2011.
+At the regional level, she was the CREG ACI Gender equality Committee 2010-2014 and is the Vice President of CREG ACI Gender equality Regional Committee since 2014.

 Mr. Chaillou lives in Paris (France).
 He became passionate about social change and concrete action when he joined a student union in university: He has ever since been driven by the will to help people answer their immediate needs but also contribute to the transformation of our society.
 He joined the Solidarité Etudiante initiative in 2013 to create a cooperative which would help students self-organize and manage their own services on campus.
-He became Chief Director of this multistakesholder coop.
+He became Chief Director of this multistakesholder cooperative.
 He is also involved in many associations to promote cooperation and represent young cooperators, in particular co-founding the Young European Cooperators Network.
+Since 2017, he is the chair of the ICA Youth Network.